 Hydrogen energy has a wide variety of applications, most notably in transportation.

 They are also used to provide backup power to cell towers, factories, and more.

-Fuel cells were actually invented in 1839 but were developed much further in the 1950s.
+Fuel cells were invented in 1839 but developed much further in the 1950s.

 NASA and the Russian Space Program used hydrogen fuel cells to power spacecraft starting in the 1960s.

 Today, some of the world’s largest companies use fuel cells to create green power.